Melbourne PRP Injections for Joint Pain & Sports Injuries

 Quality medical care for all athletes and active people, with a personable approach tailored to your activity needs.
 From prevention to rehab, and from diagnosis to health – to achieve your full potential

-• Sports GP doctor, founding director of Australian Sports Doctors
+• Sports GP doctor, founding co-director of Australian Sports Doctors

 • MBBS 1996 (Melbourne University)